FollowTheProcess/followtheprocess.github.io/content/posts/auto_venv.md

 Now in that file, we're going to make a function that you can call from any terminal session.
 This function will:

-* Create a new virtual environment (if there isnt one already in the current directory)
+* Create a new virtual environment (if there isn't one already in the current directory)
 * If there is one, it'll activate it for us

 ```bash